Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppWithBroker/README.md

 ﻿---
 page_type: sample
-name: A .NET MAUI MAUI using MSAL.NET and a broker to acquire an access token and call Microsoft Graph API
+name: A .NET MAUI app using the WAM broker via MSAL.NET to sign-in a user with Azure AD and acquire an access token to call Microsoft Graph
-description: A .NET MAUI app using MSAL.NET to sign-in users using a broker and acquiring a token to call Microsoft Graph Api
+description: A .NET MAUI app using the WAM broker via MSAL.NET to sign-in a user with Azure AD and acquire an access token to call Microsoft Graph
-- languages:
+languages:
     -  csharp
 products:
     - maui